daniel-rusu/pods4k/immutable-arrays/README.md

 # Immutable Arrays

-**Immutable Arrays** for Kotlin offers a safer and more efficient alternative to read-only lists while maintaining familiar syntax.
+**Immutable Arrays** are a safer and more efficient alternative to lists in Kotlin while maintaining familiar syntax.
 They are inline classes that compile to regular arrays while eliminating mutating abilities and replacing common operations with highly-optimized versions.

-Ideal for Android, backend services, and any performance-critical or memory-constrained application.
+* **Clean & Familiar**: List-like syntax ensures clean code and easy adoption.
 * **Fast**: [2 - 8X faster than lists](BENCHMARKS.md) for most operations!
 * **Memory Efficient**: [4X memory reduction](#memory-efficiency) in most scenarios!
 * **True Immutability**: Cannot be mutated through casting.
 * **Type Safety**: Prevents accidental mutation attempts at compile time.
-* **Clean & Familiar**: Familiar list-like syntax ensures clean code and easy adoption.
+* **Efficient Builders**: Accumulate elements more efficiently than mutable lists.

+Ideal for Android, backend services, and any performance-critical or memory-constrained application.
 If you find this library useful, please consider giving it a [![GitHub stars](https://img.shields.io/github/stars/daniel-rusu/pods4k?label=Star)](https://github.com/daniel-rusu/pods4k) on [GitHub](https://github.com/daniel-rusu/pods4k) and sharing it with others.